lcnetdev/documentation-marva-manual/instance-description/notes-about-instance.md

 **Notes in Marva are in flux.
 Most Notes will be recorded in the Instance description, not in the Work description.
 In Folio / MARC, each 5XX note has a specific definition.
 Being aware of the definition will help determine where the note goes, with the [Work description](../work-description/), or with the Instance description.**

-For now (February 2025), only record Notes relating to the **language** of the Work in this component in Marva.
+Record Notes relating to the **language** of the Work in this component in Marva.
 All other notes are recorded in the Instance description.

 ## Folio / MARC